-{{ACTION: [ET] includes the data on LTE emissions as relevant.
+Similar previous studies for interference between LTE and SRD in other bands have identified the most critical co-existence scenario where LTE and SRD devices are closely co-located (same room scenario).
+Therefore only this scenario shall be considered in this report.

-Response: The investigation of adjacent band co-existence for this report may be carried out based on the methodology and scenarios outlined in WI42 DG Doc on LTE-SRD 863-870 MHz adjacent band study, pending endorsement of that document/methodology at 27th Nov.
-2012 GoTo meeting}}
+Note: The Tx mask in Table 10 is pending on ongoing discussions between PT1 and SE24.

 Tactical Radio Relay Systems

 Tactical Radio Relay (TRR) systems are transportable fixed links used by military forces in some European countries in the frequency bands 870-876/915-921 MHz and in some cases within 870-880/915-925 MHz.
 Due to the tactical nature of their operation, their operational sites could not be coordinated in advance and therefore frequency coordination and sharing wise the TRR systems are akin to mobile systems.